 The town has banks, ATM’s, a decent supermarket, hardware stores and a large local market.
 Plus the main airport for Milne Bay is located at Gurney, about 15km to the west of Alotau.

-Milne Bay Province Overview – World War II
+Milne Bay and World War II

-The Battle of Milne Bay in August 1942 was the first time that the seemingly invincible Japanese forces were decisively defeated.
+The Battle of Milne Bay was significant because it marked the first time that the seemingly invincible Japanese forces were decisively defeated.